les8/gulpBox/readme.txt

 6) You must write background styles inline to avoid problems:
 	background: url("../img/01.png") no-repeat 50% 50%;

+7) "ttf" will be connnected automatically.
+To connect "otf" use: gulp otf2ttf

-7)start gulp!
+8)start gulp!
 Write the following command in your terminal:
 	gulp